Getting familiar with the numerous types of Northern hemisphere ducks is crucial for all waterfowl hunters.

-For any hunter seeking an easy hunt, a Gadwall Duck is the best option due to their abundance.
+For any hunter seeking an easy hunt, Gadwall Ducks are the best option due to their abundance.
 They offer a guarantee of not going home empty-handed.
 Moreover, it’s easy to decoy them into open areas even though they prefer marshes in the fall.

-Don’t forget a Gadwall Duck has a large head with a noticeable square shape.
-Also, the beak is thin and longer than that of a mallard.
+Don’t forget that a Gadwall Duck has a large head with a noticeable square shape.
+Also, the beak is thin and longer than that of a Mallard.
 Additionally, it looks slender while in flight.

 12. Green-winged Teal